NumPy provides the interp function, which is used for one-dimensional linear interpolation. The function takes four required arguments:

 x: A 1-D array representing the x-coordinates of the data points.

-xp: A 1-D array representing the x-coordinates of the data points at which the interpolated values are desired.
+xp: A 1-D array of x-coordinates at which to evaluate the interpolated values.

 fp: A 1-D array representing the y-coordinates of the data points.
 The fp array should have the same length as xp.